Thomas Cass (colonel): Wounded at Malvern Hill

-The Ninth Regiment participated in the Battle of Malvern Hill on July 1, 1862, as part of the Peninsular Campaign waged by the Union Army intending to capture the city of Richmond, Virginia.
+The Ninth Regiment participated in the Battle of Malvern Hill on July 1, 1862, as part of the Peninsular Campaign waged by the Union Army, intending to capture the city of Richmond, Virginia.
 The Ninth Regiment held the hill and prepared it to withstand a siege by the Confederate Army.
 Supported by five Union gunboats on the nearby James River, and benefiting from favorable geography and extensive defensive preparations, the Union Army withstood repeated charges and inflicted heavy casualties on the Southern forces.
 It was in this battle that Colonel Cass received the mortal wound in his face and mouth that eventually took his life.
 When Colonel Cass fell in battle, command of the Ninth Regiment was assumed by Acting Lieutenant Colonel Hawley and Cass was removed from the field.
 Colonel Hawley was subsequently wounded in the same action, and command fell to Acting Major, Captain O’Leary.
 The unit’s casualties were very heavy; along with losing their two top commanders, roughly half the regiment was put out of action, totaling 166 men.

 Death and burial

-Cass died in Boston, July 12, and his funeral was attended by Lieutenant-Colonel Guiney, Major Hanley, and other men of the Ninth who were home on sick leave.
+Cass died in Boston on July 12, and his funeral was attended by Lieutenant-Colonel Guiney, Major Hanley, and other men of the Ninth who were home on sick leave.
 About this time, the men of the Ninth Regiment heard of his death.
-Colonel Cass was buried with military honors at Mount Auburn cemetery, and his widow and children were the chief mourners.
-His military awards were the purple heart, and the medal of honor.
+Colonel Cass was buried with military honors at Mount Auburn Cemetery, and his widow and children were the chief mourners.
+His military awards were the Purple Heart and the Medal of Honor.